cflurin/homebridge-punt/README.md

 # homebridge-punt
-Homebridge Plugin for Fhem.

-If you are new to Homebridge, please first read the Homebridge [documentation](https://www.npmjs.com/package/homebridge).
+Homebridge-punt is a Plugin for the homebridge server that emulates the iOS HomeKit API.
+The actual Version supports a Gateway to the Fhem-Server and a built-in Accessories-Simulator.

 **Note: this is a work in progress.**

 ### Installation

+If you're new to Homebridge, please first read the Homebridge [documentation](https://www.npmjs.com/package/homebridge).
+You should have a look at the [Wiki](https://github.com/cflurin/homebridge-punt/wiki/Running-Homebridge-on-a-Raspberry-Pi) if you're running on a Raspberry.

 Install homebridge:
 ```sh